Home » Training » Design Training Courses » Architectural Design 3-Day

 - Workshop 1 – design-related principles

-- waterfall, incremental, evolutionary and spiral development approaches
+- Waterfall, incremental, evolutionary, spiral and agile development approaches

 - Workshop 2 – solution development strategies for a product